 Some stakeholders have argued that these requirements may be unnecessary or are duplicative of accreditors.
-The auditor has noted that there are differences in the BRN's approval requirements, such as the need for 1 year of direct patient care within the last 5 years.
+The auditor has noted that there are differences in the BRN's approval requirements, such as the need for 5 years of direct patient care.
 However, some stakeholders argue that approved program directors should be trusted to select whomever they believe to be most qualified.
-They have also cited a faculty shortage that they believe they need the flexibility to address.73 of the entire college, not just their nursing programs due to the total faculty obligation number (where some full-time positions will need to go to other programs).
+They have also cited a faculty shortage that they believe they need the flexibility to address.

 Community colleges in particular note that NEC control over their faculty makes things unnecessarily difficult.
 While they agree that full-time faculty are best, they may not always be able to hire them because their budgets are limited and rely on grant funds.
-Also, they have to consider the faculty needs
+Also, they have to consider the faculty needs of the entire college, not just their nursing programs due to the total faculty obligation number (where some full-time positions will need to go to other programs).